sverweij/dependency-cruiser/doc/cli.md

   need to specify it there.
 - Not on by default as it's relatively resource intensive (especially when dependency-cruiser doesn't already derives dependents of folders.)

+### `--no-metrics`

+Do not calculate metrics.
+You can use this to override an earlier set `--metrics` command line option or `metrics` option in a .dependency-cruiser.js configuration file.

 ### `--info` showing what alt-js are supported